Lumion and Twinmotion are two of the top architectural rendering tools on the market.

 As you've noticed above, each of them has its strengths and weaknesses, so it depends on your needs.

 Twinmotion is best for smaller studios that need fairly realistic renderings without spending too much time and effort.
+It's also a more affordable option, and completely free for small firms.

 Lumion is best for firms working on larger projects requiring a higher level of customization and realism.